Vivek-04022001/documentation/plone.app.dexterity/advanced/rich-text-markup-transformations.md

 context.body = RichTextValue("Some input text", 'text/plain', 'text/html')
 ```

-Of course, the standard widget used for a `RichText` field will correctly store this type of object for you, so it is rarely necessary to create one yourself.
+Of course, the standard widget used for a `RichText` field will correctly store this type of object for you, so it's rarely necessary to create one yourself.

 ## Using rich text fields in templates